Fashion Scholarship Fund Scholarship

 STEPS TO APPLY:

-2. Open the application portal where you'll take an eligibility quiz and later upload your slide deck.
-Take your eligibility quiz by May 1.
-Be sure to open the portal as soon as possible so that you receive important information and updates from the foundation.
+- Open the application portal where you'll take an eligibility quiz and later upload your slide deck.
+Open your app as soon as possible so that you can take part in the Fashion Scholarship program's summer webinars and receive important updates from the foundation.

 - The format of the case studies is a slide deck presentation